JoaoPedro1304/E-Commerce-API/README.md

 # E-Commerce-CupCacke-App
-An API RESTFull E-Commerce App developed using Node.js
+An API RESTFull E-Commerce App developed using Node.js and ReactJs